-The United States is renowned for having one of the most sophisticated judicial systems in the world.
-Every day thousands of people, including law enforcement officers, lawyers, judges, government officials and even accused criminals, take part in this system, hoping to settle disputes and work for justice.
-What makes this system even more remarkable is that it is able to operate successfully in a country as large and diverse as the United States.
-One of the keys to this success is a balanced and carefully ordered hierarchy: Several different federal courts control issues relating to federal law and each state has its own set of courts that can adapt to the needs of its people.
+The The United States is renowned for having one of the most sophisticated judicial systems in the world.
+Every day thousands of people, including law enforcement officers, lawyers, judges, government officials, and even accused criminals, take part in this system, hoping to settle disputes and work for justice.
+What makes this system even more remarkable is that it can operate successfully in a large and diverse country like the United States.
+One of the keys to this success is a balanced and carefully ordered hierarchy: Several federal courts control federal law issues.
+Each state has its own set of courts that can adapt to the needs of its people.

-Of course, it’s all a bit more complicated than that and no system works perfectly, but learning how the judicial system works can be useful in case you ever need to file a law suit, defend yourself in court, claim damages from the government or even pay a traffic ticket.
-In this article we’ll talk about what the different types of courts do, how judges are appointed and the basics of jury duty.
+Of course, it’s all a bit more complicated than that, and no system works perfectly, but learning how the judicial system works can be useful in case you ever need to file a lawsuit, defend yourself in court, claim damages from the government or even pay a traffic ticket.
+In this article, we’ll talk about the different courts, how judges are appointed, and jury duty basics.
 Let’s start by looking at the essential elements of the U.S. judicial system.

 Judicial System Basics